jamiebrynes7/spatialos-sdk-rs/README.md

 To run the example project, you will need to:

-1. Build a release version of the RustWorker - `cargo build --example project-example --release`.
+1. Run the code generator - `./spatialos-sdk/examples/project-example/codegen.sh`
-2. Build the schema descriptor for Spatial - `./spatialos-sdk/examples/project-example/setup.sh`
+2. Build a release version of the RustWorker - `cargo build --example project-example --release`.
 3. In two terminals:
    - Navigate to the `spatialos` directory and start spatial: `cd spatialos-sdk/examples/project-example/spatialos/ && spatial local launch`
    - Run the example project worker - `cargo run --example project-example -- receptionist --worker_type RustWorker`